Many professions require some form of programming. Accountants program

 Fill in the gaps in the function template.
 Exploit the purpose statement and the examples.

 Articulate the examples as tests and ensure that the function passes all.
-Doing so discovers mistakes and also helps others read and understand the definition when the need arises—
+Doing so discovers mistakes.
+Tests also supplement examples in that they help others read and understand the definition when the need arises—

 and it will arise for any serious program.